Turks in Finland

+As of 2024, there were 12,202 people born in Turkey living in Finland.
+Similarly, the number of people with Turkish citizenship was 8,290.
+The number of people who spoke Turkish as their mother tongue was 12,964.

 History

 Turkish migration to Finland is a relatively new phenomenon in the country; the majority have predominantly arrived since the late 1980s and are made up of largely male immigrants.
 Thus, many Turkish adolescents have a Finnish mother.
 Between 1987 and 2012 there have been 8,904 Turkish citizens who have migrated to Finland.
 In 2019, Turkish asylum seekers are the second largest group after Iraqis.
 From January to August, 283 Turkish citizens have sought asylum, while for the whole of 2018 it was 293.
 Their number by the end of the year is projected to be 45% more than the last year.
 According to Finnish Immigration Service, many Turks are seeking asylum due to the Gülen movement.

 Demographics

-According to Statistics Finland, the majority of Turks live in the Uusimaa region with smaller communities in Pirkanmaa, Varsinais-Suomi, North Ostrobothnia, and Kymenlaakso.

-8,127 speak Turkish, making Turkish the 14th most spoken language in Finland.
-There are 4,794 Turkish citizens, while 7,472 are born in Turkey.
-There are 7,221 first generation Turkish immigrants in Finland and 2,135 second generation immigrants for a total of 9,356.
+People born in Turkey and living in Finland, according to Statistics Finland.

+People with Turkish citizenship living in Finland according to Statistics Finland.

+People with Turkish as mother tongue living in Finland according to Statistics Finland.